ApolloFoundation/Apollo-desktop/README.md

 ### Requirements

-	Any JDK 11 distribution, the mainstream openjdk 11.0.9 or later is prefferred.
+	Any JDK 17 distribution, the graalvm jdk 17.0.5 or later is prefferred.

 ### Build commands